I can’t hide the shock on my face. Murdered? “I… I don’t know what to say. What happened?”

 “Okay.”

 “Salamat.”
 She clicks the pen once.
-“Can you confirm your full name, date of birth, and the mobile number you use in the States?”
+“Can you confirm your full name, address, date of birth, and the mobile number you use in the States?”

 “Moving on,” she says.
 “How did you know Jaclyn Alvarez, and when was your last contact?
 Any kind of contact—text, call, social.”